Music of the Back to the Future franchise: Back to the Future Part III (1990)

-Back to the Future Part III: Original Motion Picture Soundtrack is the film score to the film of the same name, the third and final installment in the Back to the Future trilogy.
-It was released under Varèse Sarabande on May 29, 1990, and features most of the film score by American composer Alan Silvestri.
-The soundtrack includes the acoustic instrumental version of the song "Doubleback" as performed during the film, but does not include the original ZZ Top version of the song played in the end credits.
+Back to the Future Part III: Original Motion Picture Soundtrack is the film score album for the film Back to the Future Part III, the third and final installment in the Back to the Future trilogy.
+It was released by Varèse Sarabande on May 29, 1990, and features most of the film score by Alan Silvestri.
+The soundtrack includes the acoustic instrumental version of the song "Doubleback" as performed in the film, but does not include the original ZZ Top version of the song played during the end credits.

-Varèse Sarabande reissued the soundtrack as a two-disc expanded edition on October 12, 2015, in commemoration of the film's 25th anniversary.
-The soundtrack includes the complete score in chronological order on disc one, and an arrangement of alternate cues, source music and acoustic renditions of traditional folk songs on disc two.
+Varèse Sarabande reissued the soundtrack as a two-disc expanded edition on October 12, 2015, to commemorate the film's 25th anniversary.
+The soundtrack includes the complete score in chronological order on the first disc, and alternate cues, source music, and acoustic renditions of traditional folk songs on the second disc.